Deepika1498/HeartRateReader/README.md

 This is a Kotlin application for Wearable and Android phone to establish communication with each other using Services and the Wearable MessageApi to communicate between devices.
 Sensor Manager is used to read the heart rate data from watch.

-# Usage
+# Prerequisites
 1. Download and Install Android Studio from https://developer.android.com/studio
+2. Download and Install WearOS application from Google Playstore on the Android phone.
+3. Follow instructions from https://support.google.com/wearos/answer/6056630?hl=en&co=GENIE.Platform%3DAndroid to set up the watch and phone

+# Usage of repository
-2. Clone the project repository
+1. Clone the project repository
-3. Import the project in Android Studio
+2. Import the project in Android Studio
-4. Build the project
+3. Build the project

-# Initial Setup - Watch and Android Phone

-Follow instructions from https://support.google.com/wearos/answer/6056630?hl=en&co=GENIE.Platform%3DAndroid to set up the watch and phone

 # Steps to install Wearable application on real Wear OS Watch device